KathrynShea/movie_saga/README.md

 ## Stretch Goals

-- [ ] Use the GitHub API to get user information to display at the top of the page
+- [ ] Give each tag associated to an image a different color
 - [ ] Improve styling on the page using Material UI
-- [ ] Include a form on the admin page for adding new tags
+- [ ] Create a view that can pull statistics
 - [ ] Implement additional features of the GitHub API